NDevTK/OriginMarker/security.md

 ## 5. Recommendations & Mitigations

-This section includes mitigations for issues identified in the initial audit (many of which are now marked "ADDRESSED") and new recommendations based on subsequent research to counter the advanced attack vectors detailed in Section 4[cite: 5, 170].
+This section includes mitigations for issues identified in the initial audit (many of which are now marked "ADDRESSED") and new recommendations based on subsequent research to counter the advanced attack vectors detailed in Section 4.

 ### Salt Management & Initialization (Initial Audit Recommendations)

 - **Status: ADDRESSED.** **Warn Users:** A warning has been added to `options.html` directly below the storage area selection.
-This warning explains the privacy implications of using "Sync" storage for the `salt` (potential exfiltration if the user's Google account is compromised) versus "Local" storage (device-specific markers, no syncing but better privacy in that specific scenario).
+This warning explains the privacy implications of using "Sync" storage for the `salt` (potential exfiltration if the user's Google account is compromised, leading to cross-device attack amplification) versus "Local" storage (device-specific markers, no syncing but better privacy in that specific scenario).
 - **Status: ADDRESSED & HARDENED.** **Offer Local Salt Option & Validate Salt/Store Types:** The extension allows users to select `local` (or `session`) storage for all data, including the `salt`, via the options page.
-This makes markers device-specific (or session-specific) and mitigates the risk of `salt` exfiltration through Chrome sync.
-The options page should ideally explain these trade-offs clearly. **Additionally, the `salt` value fetched from storage is now validated to be a non-empty string, and regenerated if invalid.
+This makes markers device-specific (or session-specific) and mitigates the risk of `salt` exfiltration through Chrome sync. **Additionally, the `salt` value fetched from storage is now validated to be a non-empty string, and regenerated if invalid.
 The storage type preference itself is also validated upon loading, defaulting to 'sync' if corrupted.**

 ### Initial Bookmark Setup & UI/UX (Initial Audit Recommendations)